mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/AutoLightAnalysis.md

 Figure 2: each wire current from the headlight to optoisolator

-2. ### *The signal input from the autolight must not exceed 5 V*
+2. ### *The signal input from the autolight must not exceed 5 V* As shown in figure 1, The input does not go over 5 V because the Arduino is providing power.

 3. ### *Must use OEM componets as the inputs*